Steadfast Wills | Lasting Power of Attorney

 Can I make my own LPA?

 An increasing number of people are now choosing a reputable professional to draw up the documents for them.
-At Steadfast Wills, Becky manages the whole process from the initial discussion through to registration, usually making a total of 4 visits to you, explaining things to your attorneys and obtaining signatures from them, and dealing with the Office of the Public Guardian (OPG) on your behalf.
-We also check documents very carefully before submitting them to the OPG; in the unlikely event that any errors are found in the application, we would of course repeat the process at our own expense.
+At Steadfast Wills, Becky manages the whole process from the initial discussion through to registration, usually making a total of 3 visits to you, explaining things to your attorneys and obtaining signatures from them, and dealing with the Office of the Public Guardian (OPG) on your behalf.
+We also check documents very carefully before submitting them to the OPG; in the unlikely event that any errors are found by the OPG, we would of course repeat the process at our own expense.

 How Many Attorneys should I choose?